cabforum/servercert/docs/BR.md

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.

-**Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber or Terms of Use Agreement.
+**Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.

 **Subscriber Agreement**: An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.